 We will examine the impact of climate change on our Group’s business, strategies, and finance within the company-wide risk management framework based on TCFD Recommendations, and these topics will be discussed at the Risk Management Committee and the CSR and Sustainability Committee attended by the entire board of directors.
 We will also promote voluntary and proactive disclosure of information in accordance with the recommendations.

-To enhance our efforts to mitigate climate change, our group participates in the following organizations and initiatives:
+To enhance our efforts to mitigate climate change, the Group supports public policies and regulations related to climate change, and participates in the following organizations and initiatives: